-To help you better understand this legal concept, our Colorado criminal defense lawyers discuss, below:
+To help you better understand this legal concept, our Denver Colorado criminal defense lawyers discuss, below:

-- 1. The legal definition of criminal negligence in Colorado
+- 1. What is the legal definition of criminal negligence in Colorado?

-- 2. The difference between criminally negligent homicide and manslaughter
+- 2. What is the difference between criminally negligent homicide and manslaughter?

 You commit the Colorado crime of manslaughter when someone dies as a result of your reckless behavior.
 This means you are aware of — yet you consciously disregard — a substantial and unjustifiable risk of death from your conduct.3